 Uber & Lyft Accident Attorneys in Smith County

-Uber and Lyft have spearheaded the ridesharing service movement, branding themselves as cost-effective, efficient means of transportation, while allowing their drivers to, in a sense, “be their own bosses.”
+Uber and Lyft have spearheaded the ridesharing service movement.
+Branding themselves as cost-effective, efficient means of transportation, while allowing their drivers to, in a sense, “be their own bosses.”
 People trust these ridesharing services, and rightfully so; they have proven, in large part, to be both reliable and relatively cheap.
-However, accidents do happen, and if you have been involved in one, you are most likely now seeking financial compensation for your injuries.
+However, accidents do happen.
+If you’ve been involved in one, you are most likely now seeking financial compensation for your injuries.
 Fortunately, Attorney J. Chad Parker has over 25 years of experience representing injured people in Texas.
 If you were involved in a rideshare accident, contact J. Chad Parker, PLLC today to learn more about how we can help.

 Causes of Rideshare Accidents